Rikesh-Kylas/COMPHonoursProject/README.md

 NOTE: All image files for digitally watermarking, watermark extraction as well as user identification must be stored in the same file directory/path as this .py file for successful usage.

+# Dataset included as folder KDb with submission (small dataset - no link required to download)
 ------------------------------------------------------------------------------------------------------
 This software will NOT run in an IDE that does NOT support UI files and GUI execution (such as colab)
 ----------------------------------- G U I   R U N T I M E --------------------------------------------